United Nations Security Council resolutions concerning the nuclear program of Iran: Reactions

-Kelly Craft accused the Security Council and its members of having "lost their way" and standing by the terrorists.RussiaVasily Nebenzya, Russia's U.N. ambassador, stated that the snapback by the U.S. was "nonexistent".
+Vasily Nebenzya, Russia's U.N. ambassador, stated that the snapback by the U.S. was "nonexistent".
 He claimed the U.S. wanted to make Iran the "scapegoat for an uncontrollable escalation in the Middle East" and said the U.S. was, "putting its knee to the neck of the Iranian people".
-Russia suggested a security council meeting on Iran, which was rejected by the United States.European UnionJosep Borrell, a spokesperson for the EU foreign policy chief, claimed the U.S. is not part of JCPOA because it unilaterally withdrew on 8 May 2018 and did not participate in JCPOA programs.
+Russia suggested a security council meeting on Iran, which was rejected by the United States.